 We have noticed from reading posts online that many customers believe that if the product has no warnings on the website they buy it from, or on the label, even though it is neon, then everything is ok.
 There is something to be said about that.
-If the product comes from a reputable vendor and it is of a well known brand, likely the product is indeed safe.
-But, if the product clearly has UV pigments yet the manufacturer doesn't disclose them and you see no warnings on their label, that doesn't mean that the product is FDA compliant.
-It might be FDA compliant, if the pigments used are the ones that look dull under regular light, or It just means that the manufacturer chose to conceal that information from you.
+If the product comes from a reputable vendor and it is of a well known brand, likely the product is indeed safe (but we can't guarantee that).
+But, if the product clearly has UV pigments yet the manufacturer doesn't disclose them and you see no warnings on their label, that doesn't mean that the product is FDA compliant, or UK and EU compliant.
+It might likely be FDA compliant, if the pigments used are the ones that look dull under regular light, or It just means that the manufacturer chose to conceal that information from you.
 We see many eye shadow palettes coming from abroad that when exposed to UV lights glow like a disco party (and also glow under day light), yet they have no information at all on UV pigments being used.
 If you got a UV reactive face painting product that has no label warnings, ask the manufacturer what UV pigments did they use.
 Currently, the only FDA approved pigments that are UV reactive are: D&C Orange No. 5, No. 10, and No. 11; D&C Red No. 21, No. 22, No. 27 and No. 28; and D&C Yellow No. 7.
 You can mix these pigments with regular non UV pigments to obtain other colors, so for example you can mix UV Yellow No. 7 with a regular blue pigment to obtain a UV green, but it won't be a day glow kind of green, it will be dull looking under regular light.
 So, for example, If you see a product with a UV reactive green that also glows under regular light, it is likely made with non FDA approved pigments.

-About eight years ago we at Jest Paint started to research this topic and required manufacturers to learn more about their products and to label the products according to our regulations in the USA.
+About 11 years ago we at Jest Paint started to research this topic and required manufacturers to learn more about their products and to label the products according to our regulations in the USA.
 At the same time we were first to openly disclose those warnings on our website so customers knew before they spent their money and could make an informed decision.
 Once we made the move, many stores followed, and today we are happy to say that most stores disclose that information up front.
 We do encourage you to ask your retailer to post those warnings on their website, just because they are not posted it doesn't mean that the product label won't have them.